CZ-NIC/fred-docs/Features/General/EPPProtocol.rst

 EPP protocol
 ------------

-The Registrars communicate with the Registry using the EPP protocol (`RFC 5730 <https://tools.ietf.org/html/rfc5730>`_) with extensions for individual objects.
+The registrars communicate with the Registry using the EPP protocol (`RFC 5730 <https://tools.ietf.org/html/rfc5730>`_) with extensions for individual objects.
 The extensions are slightly modified versions of the standard specifications for domains (`RFC 5731 <https://tools.ietf.org/html/rfc5731>`_) and contacts (`RFC 5733 <https://tools.ietf.org/html/rfc5733>`_).

-The FRED contains unique extensions for the NSSets and KeySets.
+The FRED contains unique extensions for the nssets and keysets.

 Beside the standard commands, there are further auxiliary functions, such as information about credit or bulk list operations.